 Many online resources, including Westlaw and Lexis, are not available to law school alumni, members of the public using federal depository materials, and Seattle University faculty, staff, or students.
-The King County Law Library and University of Washington Gallagher Law Library have more resources for patrons who are not current SU Law faculty, staff, or students.
+Contact King County Law Library, Pierce County Law Library, and/or University of Washington Gallagher Law Library about their resources and services.

 |Law School faculty, staff, current students||SU Law School and SU alumni||SU students, faculty, staff||Orbis Cascade Alliance faculty, staff, students||Jesuit Library Faculty||Members of the Public|

 |Can use all print collections.||Yes||Yes||Yes||Yes||Yes||Request via ILL through your local public library.|

 |Can access Westlaw/Lexis.||Yes||No||No||No||No||No|

 Alumni may only visit to conduct legal research using library resources.
 Please contact our reference librarians before visiting to confirm availability of materials.